A crucial developmental milestone that often gets overlooked…

 During associative play, your child will need to talk to others as they learn how to swap and exchange toys (not always successfully!) and express their desire to take turns, including others or not.

-Your child will need to communicate with others about what they want and they will also be more curious and want to ask questions about what others are playing with.
+Your child will need to develop their social skills to communicate with others about what they want and they will also be more curious and want to ask questions about what others are playing with.

 What Are The Benefits Of Associative Play?